akuspel/odin-tiled/README.md

 Loader for [Tiled]([https://ldtk.io/](https://www.mapeditor.org/)) files.
 Uses Odin's `core:json` to unmarshal data into structs.

 ## How to use
-Put the `tiled.odin` file to a `tiled` folder somewhere in your project.
+Put the `tiled.odin` file into a `tiled` folder somewhere in your project.
 Then you can just do this (the path might be different):
 ```odin
 import "../tiled"
 ```